 Olofsson's doctoral thesis "Training Teachers Through Technology" from 2005 was about becoming a teacher through net based teacher training and over the years much of his research has been aimed at understanding the meaning of social processes of teaching, learning and assessment in higher educational contexts that in different ways are embraced by TEL and educational technology.
-This including a special research interest in Online Learning Communities and especially in relation to teachers´ professional development (TPD).Olofsson's empirical research is mostly carried out in co-operation with Professor J. Ola Lindberg (Umeå University) and Olofsson has over the years contributed with books, book-chapters, peer-review journal articles and papers to conference proceedings on these specific topics.
-Since 2014 he is the scientific leader for the research project 'Making IT happen - A study of the advanced use of digital technologies in Swedish upper secondary schools'.
-This project is financed by the Swedish Research Council and ran until November 2021.
+This including a special research interest in Online Learning Communities and especially in relation to teachers´ professional development (TPD).Olofsson has over the years contributed with books, book-chapters, peer-review journal articles and papers to conference proceedings on these specific topics.
+Since 2015 he was the scientific leader for the research project 'Making IT happen - A study of the advanced use of digital technologies in Swedish upper secondary schools'.
+This project was financed by the Swedish Research Council and ran until November 2021.
 Among other things the project delivered 14 peer reviewed articles.
 During the last years, Olofsson has mainly worked with various questions regarding the digitalization of teacher education as well as teacher educators' and student teachers' professional digital competence (PDC).

-Olofsson is one of the founders of the Swedish interdisciplinary national graduate school for digital technologies in education – abbreviated GRADE and financed by the Swedish Research Council.
-Moreover, Olofsson has been the head supervisor for Dr. Fanny L.M.
-Pettersson, (successful defence in 2015), Dr. Marcia Lindqvist (successful defence in 2015) and Dr. Claire Englund (successful defence in 2018).
+Olofsson works as national coordinator for the GRADEresearch consortium consisting of three Swedish interdisciplinary national graduate school for digital technologies in education (GRADE, UPGRADE, and LIKED) financed by the Swedish Research Council.
+Moreover, Olofsson has been the head supervisor for Dr. Fanny Pettersson, (successful defence in 2015), Dr. Marcia Lindqvist (successful defence in 2015) and Dr. Claire Englund (successful defence in 2018).
 He was co-supervisor for Dr. Monica Liljeström (successful defence in 2010).
 For the moment Olofsson is the head supervisor for PhD-candidate Ulrika Gustafsson, PhD-candidate Alex Örtegren, PhD-candidate Sophia Rudeberg as well as co-supervisor for PhD-candidate Andreas Olsson.
-Olofsson serves as an external board member for the excellence research environment called Learning In and For the New Working Life (LINA), at University West, Sweden.
-Olofsson does reviews for the international research journals Education and Information Technologies, Nordic Journal of Digital Literacy, British Journal of Educational Technology, Technology, Pedagogy and Education, and International Journal of Information and Learning Technology.
+For 12 years Olofsson served as an external board member for the excellence research environment called Learning In and For the New Working Life (LINA), at University West, Sweden.
+Olofsson does reviews for the international research journals Education and Information Technologies; British Journal of Educational Technology; Technology, Pedagogy and Education; and International Journal of Information and Learning Technology.